-Symptom / issue What triggers it How it can affect aspects of the role Reasonable adjustments that can be made e.g. headache, nausea, rashes, vertigo, difficulty breathing, asthma attack etc Fragrances / scents / chemicals etc Unable to continue working and need to rest Avoidance of sprays in the office, communal toilets, from staff members, air purifier next to desk.
+Symptom / issue What triggers it How it can affect aspects of the role Reasonable adjustments that can be made Idea outcome and frequency of review e.g. headache, nausea, rashes, vertigo, difficulty breathing, asthma attack etc Fragrances / scents / chemicals etc Unable to continue working and need to rest Avoidance of sprays in the office, communal toilets, from staff members, air purifier next to desk.
 Flexibility if a reaction does occur.
-Working from home
+Working from home Less reactions due to reduced exposure to symptoms, improved health and wellbeing, improved focus and ability to work.
+Review quarterly.